ericpriceco/ericpriceco.github.io/_posts/2014-05-13-jekyll-osx.md

 	jekyll new myblog
     cd myblog

-If you open index.html in your new project, you will see a [YAML](http://yaml.org/) Frontmatter block at the top seperated by three dashes.
+If you open index.html in a text editor, you will see a [YAML](http://yaml.org/) Frontmatter block at the top seperated by three dashes.
 These three dashes at the top and bottom are needed to tell Jekyll it's a YAML block.
-Below the block you will see some HTML markup and [Liquid](http://jekyllrb.com/docs/templates/) tags.
-These tags can be very powerful and is what makes your blog a dynamic one.
+Below that you will see some HTML markup and [Liquid](http://jekyllrb.com/docs/templates/) tags.
+These tags can be pretty powerful and will make your blog a dynamic one.

 #### Build Project